 Télécharger la table des matières et l’introduction

 Acheter le livre

-Book: G. Gremaud, “Universe and Matter conjectured as a 3-dimensional Lattice with Topological Singularities”, Amazon, Charleston (USA) 2016, 650 pages
+Book: G. Gremaud, “Universe and Matter conjectured as a 3-dimensional Lattice with Topological Singularities”, Amazon, Charleston (USA) 2016, second edition, 650 pages

 ISBN 978-2-8399-1934-0, available on Amazon, Create Space and Kindle

 Buy the book